 NARRATRICE

 Living together was proving a little tricky, so Man Ray kept the studio and rented an apartment as well.
 It had the ultimate luxury of a bathroom.
 Kiki would spend hours in the tub.
 She tried to adjust to a life of domesticity.
-But it involved a great deal of rowing.
+But it involved a great deal of arguing.

 TC : 04 23 48